-Since you’ll be mashing the lemons with sugar, make sure to clean them with soapy water.
+Since you’ll mash the lemons with sugar, make sure to clean them with soapy water.

 Feel free to adjust the amount of sugar.
-Some lemons may be more or less sweet depending on the time of year.
+Some lemons might be more or less sweet depending on the time of year.

 Besides coleslaw, I don’t think there’s anything you have to have as a side to a BBQ.